bgosselin/ACI-Learning-Modules/README.md

 - Easy to use lightweight environement for coding (or writing Markdown)
 - Available on MAC, Linux or Windowns
 - Github integration
+- Great Markdown preview features native in the editor
 - Very intuitive operation and structure

 [Download](https://code.visualstudio.com/)